 About Forward Theater Company

-To provide a home base for Wisconsin theater professionals that will expand the economic and cultural life of the greater Madison area.
+To provide a home base for Wisconsin theater professionals and audiences that will expand the cultural and economic life of the greater Madison area.

 What is Forward Theater Company?

 Forward Theater Company is a not-for-profit professional theater company founded to provide exceptional theater experiences for area audiences and give professional actors, designers, and directors an artistic home.

 This company was founded on a commitment to the civic life of our community.
 We felt that the Madison area, home to the University of Wisconsin and the state government, needed locally produced, professional theater to add to the cultural fabric of our city.